 There are some other issues that we have found can limit or prevent people from benefitting from our student mindfulness classes.
-Please read the following information sheet (please link to the is this the right course for me) before signing up, to see if any of these issues apply to you.
+Please read the following information sheet before signing up, to see if any of these issues apply to you.